Category Architecture

 The three-layer model gives security leaders a clearer way to ask what is being protected: the system, the autonomous actor, or the human judgment that authorizes action.

-• AI security will focus heavily on model, instruction, tool, and agent risks.
+• AI security protects model, instruction, tool, and agent risks.

-• Traditional cyber will continue to protect technical assets and identities.
+• Traditional cyber protects technical assets and identities.

-• Cognitive Security will focus on how influence affects judgment, trust, and action.
+• Cognitive Security focuses on judgment, trust, and action.

 CogniAgentia connection